1-d Ising model using Kronecker sum and Kronecker product: Abstract

 \section{Abstract}

-In this paper, we provide a method to represent the microstates of spin interactions as a diagonal matrix.
-This is done using two operations: Kronecker sum $(\oplus)$ and Kronecker product $(\otimes)$.
-These operations are not usually introduced in a physics textbook.
-We introduce these operations in this paper and develop a method to represent the following problems: spins in the magnetic field, open-chain 1-d Ising model, closed-chain 1-d Ising model, Ising model in an external magnetic field.
-We believe that this representation will help students to bridge the gap between basic statistical mechanics and advanced techniques to solve spin interaction problems.
+Calculations in Ising model can be cumbersome and non-intuitive.
+Here we provide a formulation that addresses these issues for 1-D scenario.
+We represent the microstates of spin interactions as a diagonal matrix.
+This is done using two operations: Kronecker sum and Kronecker product.
+The calculations thus become simple matter of manipulating diagonal matrices.
+We address the following problems in this work: spins in the magnetic field, open-chain 1-D Ising model, closed-chain 1-D Ising model, 1-D Ising model in an external magnetic field.
+We believe that this representation will help provide students as well as experts with a simple yet powerful technique to carry out calculations in this model.